This topic describes how to create, search, maintain, and delete vector indexes in OceanBase Database.

 ob_hnsw_ef_searchfor HNSW/HNSW_SQ/HNSW_BQ indexes andob_ivf_nprobesfor IVF indexes.
 If session variables are set, their values will be prioritized.
 For more information, see ob_hnsw_ef_search and ob_ivf_nprobes.

-The search syntax for dense vector indexes and sparse vector indexes is the same, as shown in the following example:
+The search syntax for dense vector indexes is as follows:

 The search usage is described as follows: